 The common types of infectious conjunctivitis often have viral or bacterial origins.

-Babies can also acquire conjunctival eye infections (gonococcal and chlamydial conjunctivitis) during birth when a mother has a sexually transmitted disease.
-Other viral eye infections (viral keratitis).
+Babies can also acquire conjunctival eye infections (gonococcal and chlamydial conjunctivitis) when a mother has a sexually transmitted disease—other viral eye infections (viral keratitis).

 In addition to the common pink eye, other viral eye infections include ocular herpes, which occurs with exposure to the Herpes simplex virus.

-Fungal eye infection was associated with Fusarium fungi , which are commonly found in organic matter.
+Fungal eye infection was associated with fungi, commonly found in organic matter.

-This and other fungi can invade the eye in other ways, such as through a penetrating wound caused by the branch of a tree.
+This and other fungi can invade the eye in different ways, such as through a penetrating wound caused by the branch of a tree.

-Contact lens wearers have a higher risk of encountering parasites that can invade the eye and cause a serious, eye-threatening infection called Acanthamoeba keratitis.
+Contact lens wearers have a higher risk of encountering parasites that can invade the eye and cause a severe and eye-threatening infection called Acanthamoeba keratitis.

-This is the reason why contact lens wearers should observe certain safety tips, such as avoiding swimming with contacts placed.
-If you wear contact lenses while swimming or relaxing in a hot tub, be sure to remove and disinfect your lenses immediately afterwards.
+Contact lens wearers should observe specific safety tips, such as avoiding swimming with contacts placed.
+If you wear contact lenses while swimming or relaxing in a hot tub, remove and disinfect your lenses immediately afterward.

-In fact, there is an increased risk of fungal and bacterial eye infections among contact lens wearers in general, and proper care of contact lenses should be followed.
+There is an increased risk of fungal and bacterial eye infections among contact lens wearers, and proper care of contact lenses should be followed.